 We don’t know about you, but we’re all moving around a bit less these days and we could use a way to release some stress and just breathe.

 Start or end your day with a yoga class taught by a local instructor.
 You can choose what works best for you, a relaxing Yin class or a heart pumping Vinyasa practice.
 There are several yoga studios in Tempe that are sharing classes from their awesome teachers online.
-Options include CorePower Yoga, Yoga to the People, One Tribe and Joyful Yoga.
+Options include CorePower Yoga, One Tribe and Joyful Yoga.
 Some studios are streaming classes online for free, some classes are offered for a minimal fee or a donation.
 Check each website for details.
 Namaste.